symbiotejs/symbiote.js/docs/ecosystem.md

 # Ecosystem

+Symbiote.js is a close-to-platform solution — it doesn't require any specific tooling, compilation step, or proprietary build pipeline to work.
+Because it relies on modern web standards (Custom Elements, ESM, template literals, native CSS), it naturally integrates with any web development tool, library, or framework that follows the same standards.
+Popular JavaScript and CSS libraries, design systems, state management solutions, testing tools — all of them work with Symbiote.js out of the box.
+In practice, **the entire modern web ecosystem is already your ecosystem**.

-Here we provide a set of basic recommendations for the development environment setup.
+Below we provide a set of basic recommendations for the development environment setup.
 These are only recommendations — you can choose any approach that fits your experience or needs.

 ## Template syntax highlight